Analysis | Hours after they are completely debunked, Trump repeats false claims about fraud in Georgia

 Georgia did, it seems, with elections official Gabriel Sterling making an appearance Monday afternoon to walk through the claims Trump made and to address each one with actual state data.
 He was accompanied by a large placard delineating some of Trump’s claims and rebutting each one.

 Did 2,056 felons vote?
 No, 74 potential felons are being investigated to see if their votes were valid.
 Did 2,423 unregistered people vote?
-No. Did 10,315 people vote who’d died before the election?
+No. Did 10,315 people vote who had died before the election?
 No, at most two votes were cast for dead people, but those are also still under investigation.
 And so on.

 Sterling also said that Trump’s claims about ballots being removed from suitcases and illegally counted — a claim stemming from a misinterpreted snippet of video — was particularly grating.